Burbina98/burbina98/README.md

 ## Hello World! 👋

-My name is Bryan, and I am an aspiring software engineer whos is interested in application and web development!
+My name is Bryan, and I am an aspiring software engineer who is interested in application and web development!

 <!--
 **Burbina98/burbina98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.